Adarsh-Hota/CDC_SCD-1_Pipeline/README.md

 - Retrieves metadata for each file in the **customer_raw_data** folder on ADLS.
 - This metadata is used to identify the files to be processed in the subsequent activity.
+- All the input CSV files are uploaded in the datasets folder here - [Customer Data](./datasets/customer_data)

 ---